the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/data-steward.md

 Data Stewards are a growing role within scientific communities.
 'Data Steward' is an umbrella term for numerous support roles that involve the creation, management and usage of research data (see also the {ref}`rr-rdm` chapter).
 The core responsibilities of a Data Steward can vary, ranging from policy advisor/consultant, to hands-on operational tasks, to technical or ICT-related tasks.
-A Data Steward faciltates the quality, integrity and access to (meta)data in a manner that is consistent with the appropriate laws and institutional policies, ensuring professional treatment of data throughout all stages of the research project.
+A Data Steward facilitates the quality, integrity and access to (meta)data in a manner that is consistent with the appropriate laws and institutional policies, ensuring professional treatment of data throughout all stages of the research project.

 (cl-infrastructure-datastewards-role)=
 ## What do Data Stewards do?